 Increasing Understanding and Acceptance

-As of 2017, genetically engineered crops were grown in 24 countries while 43 additional countries imported these crops.
-Of the countries that grow biotech crops, ten are in Latin America, two are in Africa, two in North America, two in Europe, and eight are in Asia.
+As of 2018, genetically engineered crops were grown in 26 countries while 44 additional countries imported these crops.
+Of the countries that grow biotech crops, ten are in Latin America, three are in Africa, two in North America, two in Europe, and nine are in Asia.
 However, widespread misunderstanding persists about this technology, its safety, and the breadth of its potential.
 Foods derived through advanced agricultural technology undergo extensive risk assessment procedures by a variety of national bodies such as the Environmental Protection Agency, the United States Department of Agriculture, and the Food and Drug Administration.
 Biotech crops also undergo analysis by international entities such as the European Food Safety Agency.
 Any biotech crops approved by these bodies have been designated as safe for both people and the environment.
 International acceptance will continue to grow as science-based regulations are developed regarding the cultivation and trade of biotech crops and people experience the benefits.